 - data (buffer) A buffer of interleaved samples.
 The buffer contains samples in the format specified by the dtype parameter used to open the stream, and the number of channels specified by channels.
-See also Stream.samplesize. - overflowed (bool) True if input data was discarded by PortAudio after the previous call and before this call.
+See also Stream.samplesize. - overflowed (bool) See Stream.read().